Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Numerical Experiments

 \section{Numerical Experiments}

-We demonstrate that our proposed weighted inhomogeneous regularization effectively reconstructs solutions containing mixed features of various shapes and sizes through numerical experiments with a suite of synthetic and real sea ice images.
-Our approach corrects the inhomogeneous exponent distribution and yields a weight distribution that closely reflects the comprehensive intensity variation.
-Finally, we compare our regularization with the classic homogeneous and standard inhomogeneous regularizations with and without weights to validate our approach's robust performance in recovering multiple features in different sizes.
-For this purpose, we perform numerical experiments with synthetic images and their shrunken images with mixed and scaled features and compare their results.
-Furthermore, we test with a real sea ice image containing more complex patterns of features in various sizes.
-For comparing the performance of each approach, we compute the relative $\ell_p$ reconstruction errors with $p = 1, 2$, and $\infty$ as follows:
+We showcase the effectiveness of our proposed weighted inhomogeneous regularization in reconstructing solutions with mixed features of diverse shapes and sizes through extensive numerical experiments on both synthetic and real sea ice images.
+Our method refines the inhomogeneous exponent distribution and produces a weight distribution that accurately captures the overall intensity variations.
+To validate the robustness of our approach, we compare it against classic homogeneous regularization and standard inhomogeneous regularization, both with and without weights, in recovering features of varying sizes.

+For this comparison, we conduct numerical experiments on synthetic images and their scaled-down counterparts, featuring mixed and scaled features.
+Additionally, we test our approach on a real sea ice image, which presents more complex patterns and diverse feature sizes.
+To evaluate the performance of each method, we calculate the relative $\ell_p$ reconstruction errors, defined as:

 where $ \hat{\bm{u}}$ is a recovery of true $\bm{u}^* $.
 Moreover, we compare reconstructions and pointwise errors to see if various local features are well recovered.